-The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2021.
+The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2022.
 The adoption of these new standards and amendments had no material impact on the Company.

-English Translation of Parent-Company-Only Financial Statements and Footnotes Originally Issued in Chinese WAFER WORKS CORPORATION Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)